-Truss faces clamor to quit amid UK government chaos
+UK’s Liz Truss quits after turmoil obliterated her authority

 Speaking to lawmakers for the first time since the U-turn, Truss apologized Wednesday and admitted she had made mistakes during her six weeks in office, but insisted that by changing course she had “taken responsibility and made the right decisions in the interest of the country’s economic stability.”

 Opposition lawmakers shouted “Resign!” as she spoke in the House of Commons.
+But Truss said she would not.

+Labour Party leader Keir Starmer accused the Conservatives of lacking “the basic patriotic duty to keep the British people out of their own pathetic squabbles.”

+He said that amid a worsening a cost-of-living crisis, “Britain cannot afford the chaos of the Conservatives anymore.
+We need a general election now.”

 Follow AP’s coverage of British politics at https://apnews.com/hub/liz-truss